The Dating Game of Economic Integration

 3. Jobs, Jobs, Jobs!

 More trade usually means more jobs.
 Plus, in common markets, you can work anywhere in the bloc.
 Imagine being able to just decide "I fancy working in Madrid this summer" and just... going.
-No paperwork, no visas, just vibes.
+No paperwork, no visas, just freedom.

 4. Squad Power in Negotiations